RajpootMunda1/DevilX/README.md

 ## facing Issue ?

-+ If you're facing any kind of issue or error then you can tell me on instagram, My profile usrl is given down below
++ If you're facing any kind of issue or error then you can tell me on instagram, My profile URL is given down below

 + [instagram](https://instagram.com/0hacker_x0)